OfflineIMAP/offlineimap/docs/MANUAL.rst

 computers.
 The REMOTE repository is some IMAP server, while LOCAL can be either a local Maildir or another IMAP server.

-Missing folders will be automatically created on the LOCAL side, however NO folders will currently be created on the REMOTE repository automatically (it will sync your emails from local folders if corresponding REMOTE folders already exist).
+Missing folders will be automatically created on both sides if needed.
+No folders will be deleted at the moment.

 Configuring OfflineImap in basic mode is quite easy, however it provides an amazing amount of flexibility for those with special needs.
 You can